 Additional info: It pays to remember that an adventure activity such as night safari should only be undertaken under an experienced and certified expert.
 For this reason, it is a smart decision to hire one of the local travel agents to arrange the same for you.

-2. Take A Misty Boat Ride In Kodaikanal Lake
+2. Kodaikanal Lake: Take A Misty Boat Ride

 As mentioned earlier, the Kodaikanal Lake is one of the most noteworthy attractions in the city and thus naturally, boating in the lake has to be a part of a top top things to do in Kodaikanal.
 With that said, the magic of Kodaikanal Lake is simply enchantments, especially on the days that are a bit chilly.